josmar-crwdstffng/angular/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

 1. Search [GitHub](https://github.com/angular/angular/pulls) for an open or closed PR that relates to your submission.
-   You don't want to duplicate existing efforts.
+   You do not want to duplicate existing efforts.

-2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
+2. Be sure that an issue describes the problem you are fixing, or documents the design for the feature you would like to add.
-   Discussing the design upfront helps to ensure that we're ready to accept your work.
+   Discussing the design upfront helps to ensure that we are ready to accept your work.

 3. Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
    We cannot accept code without a signed CLA.